michaelrausch/Notes/Cpp/Notes/pointers_and_references.md

 int * r = NULL;
 ```

-## Pointers passed to a function
+## Pointers to a function

 C++ allows operations with pointers to functions.
 The typical use of this is for passing a function as an argument to another function.
-Pointers to functions are declared with the same syntax as a regular function declaration, except that the name of the function is enclosed between parentheses () and an asterisk (*) is inserted before the name,
+Pointers to functions are declared with the same syntax as a regular function declaration, except that the name of the function is enclosed between parentheses `()` and an asterisk `(*)` is inserted before the name.
+The act of calling it performs the dereference, therefore we do not need to dereference it to call the function.

 ```C++
 #include <iostream>